Chronology

 October 1995

 Selected by Capuchin monks to create a mural for Chapel of the Eucharist in the Padre Pio Pilgrimage Church in San Giovanni Rotondo, Apulia, Italy.
-The church is designed by Renzo Piano, inspired by Leonardo da Vinci’s Last Supper, Lichtenstein sends Piano a drawing, but the mural is never executed due to Piano's unexpected death.
+The church is designed by Renzo Piano, inspired by Leonardo da Vinci’s Last Supper, Lichtenstein sends Piano a drawing, but the mural is never executed due to Lichtenstein's unexpected death.

 October 5, 1995